Logo

 Intuit

-Intuit is a multi-purpose platform but also has a tax-filing system that lets you get maximum returns.
-Moreover, the tool has Quickbooks that can be used for all your accounting needs and Mint, which keeps track of your budget and spending.
+Intuit is a multi-purpose platform that also has a tax-filing system that maximizes returns.
+Moreover, the tool has Quickbooks for all your accounting needs and Mint, which keeps track of your budget and spending.

 Freelance Photographer